XXXseraphXXX/week5/README.md

 higher order programming Functions as parameters or return functions as return values.
 **Anonymous function**- function simply that pass it in as an argument to another function.

+**Note:** most use fn

+fn x = x+1
-for building small functions on the fly. since ML have many built in function that are concern with function application to object and structures. in ML these built-in functions are curried
+For building small functions on the fly.

+Since ML have many built in function that are concern with function application to object and structures. in ML these built-in functions are curried
 **what is curried?**
 - Currying is a way to break down function that take in multiple arguments into a link chain of function that also take one argument each.